- Sales prospecting

 Sales prospecting is as important now as it’s ever been, but to resonate with post-pandemic prospects, you have to update your prospecting strategy.

 The pandemic changed the customer landscape, so your sales process has to change with it.
-Filling your pipeline starts with developing a modern prospecting strategy that’s tailored to consumers’ evolved needs.
+Filling your pipeline starts with developing a modern prospecting strategy and using proven sales prospecting techniques that are tailored to consumers’ evolved needs.